-From fiscal 2012 until the three months ended June 30, 2020, the Company started operations in various delivery centers in Mumbai, Pune, Chennai, Gurgaon, Noida, India registered under the Special Economic Zone ("SEZ") scheme.
+From fiscal 2012 until the six months ended September 30, 2020, the Company started operations in various delivery centers in Mumbai, Pune, Chennai, Gurgaon, Noida, India registered under the Special Economic Zone ("SEZ") scheme.
 Some of these operations are eligible for a 100% income tax exemption for a period of five years from the date of commencement of operations expiring between fiscal 2022 and fiscal 2024.
-Following the expiry of the 100% income tax exemption expiring between fiscal 2026 and fiscal 2034.
+Following the expiry of the 100% income tax exemption, these operations are eligible for a 50% income tax exemption expiring between fiscal 2026 and fiscal 2034.
 The Company's operations in Costa Rica are eligible for a 50% income tax exemption from fiscal 2018 to fiscal 2021.
 Between fiscal 2016 and fiscal 2020, the Company commenced operations in delivery centers in the Philippines that are eligible for various tax exemption benefits expiring between fiscal 2020 and fiscal 2023.
-Following the expiry of the tax benefits, income generated by our Philippines subsidiary, WNS Global Services Philippines Inc., will be taxed at the prevailing special tax rate, which is currently 5.0% on gross profit.
-Our operations in Sri Lanka were eligible to claim income tax exemption with respect to the profits earned from export revenue until fiscal 2018 and have been taxed at 14% on a net basis with effect from April 1, 2018.
+Following the expiry of the tax benefits, income generated by our Philippines subsidiary, WNS Global Services Philippines Inc., will be taxed at the prevailing special tax rate, which is currently 5% on gross profit.
+Our operations in Sri Lanka were eligible to claim income tax exemption with respect to the profits earned from export revenue until fiscal 2018 and have been taxed at 14% on a net basis with effect from April 1, 2018 until December 31, 2019.
+From January 1, 2020, our operations in Sri Lanka are eligible to claim income tax exemption with respect to the profits earned from export revenue.

 From time to time, the Company receives orders of assessment from the Indian tax authorities assessing additional taxable income on the Company and/or its subsidiaries in connection with their review of their tax returns.
-The Company currently has orders of assessment outstanding for various years through fiscal 2016, which assess additional taxable income that could in the aggregate give rise to an estimated \$28,391 in additional taxes, including interest of \$9,644.
+The Company currently has orders of assessment outstanding for various years through fiscal 2016, which assess additional taxable income that could in the aggregate give rise to an estimated \$27,111 in additional taxes, including interest of \$9,117.
 These orders of assessment allege that the transfer prices the Company applied to certain of the international transactions between WNS Global Services Private Limited and its other wholly-owned subsidiaries were not on arm's length terms, disallow a tax holiday benefit claimed by the Company, deny the set off of brought forward business losses and unabsorbed depreciation and disallow certain expenses claimed as tax deductible by WNS Global Services Private Limited.
 The Company has appealed against these orders of assessment before higher appellate authorities.

-In addition, the Company has orders of assessment pertaining to similar issues that have been decided in favor of the Company by appellate authorities, vacating the tax demands of \$53,113 in additional taxes, including interest of \$18,030.
+In addition, the Company has orders of assessment pertaining to similar issues that have been decided in favor of the Company by appellate authorities, vacating the tax demands of \$56,309 in additional taxes, including interest of \$19,208.
 The income tax authorities have filed or may file appeals against these orders at higher appellate authorities.

 Uncertain tax positions are reflected at the amount likely to be paid to the taxation authorities.
 A liability is recognized in connection with each item that is not probable of being sustained on examination by taxing authority.
 The liability is measured using single best estimate of the most likely outcome for each position taken in the tax return.
 Thus, the provision would be the aggregate liability in connection with all uncertain tax positions.
-As of June 30, 2020, the Company has provided a tax reserve of \$10,255 primarily on account of the Indian tax authorities' denying the set off of brought forward business losses and unabsorbed depreciation.
+As of September 30, 2020, the Company has provided a tax reserve of \$10,496 primarily on account of the Indian tax authorities' denying the set off of brought forward business losses and unabsorbed depreciation.

-As at June 30, 2020, corporate tax returns for years ended March 31, 2017 and onward remain subject to examination by tax authorities in India.
+As at September 30, 2020, corporate tax returns for years ended March 31, 2017 and onward remain subject to examination by tax authorities in India.